Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to keep costs down, even when you're out of the house.

 The secret is your thermostat.
 By using automatic schedules, you can tailor the temperature to your needs.
-You can create a number of automated temperature settings for when you’re home, away or even when you’re asleep.
+This means establishing various temperature settings for when you’re at home, away or even when you’re asleep.

 If you're willing to make these adjustments, you can enjoy comfy temperatures while cutting down your energy bills.
-Take a look at a few ways your thermostat doesn't have to use up all your summer spending money:
+Take a look at a few ways your thermostat can save you money in the summer:

 While at Home

-Whenever you're at home, you want comfortable temperatures.
-For the most part, you probably have your thermostat lower in the summer while you are in the house to make the most of the cool air.
+When you’re home, you want a nice range of pleasant temperatures.
+It's only natural to want your thermostat lower in the summer while inside to make the most of the cool air.

-But the most energy-efficient temperatures for when you're in your home during the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
-This way, you can stay cool while still lowering your monthly energy bill.
+But the most energy-efficient temperatures for when you're in your home during the summer is actually around 78 and 80 degrees Fahrenheit.
+With this adjustment, you'll keep cool while still keeping your energy bills low.

 While Away

-When setting the temperature for when you are out of the house in summer, the majority of homeowners will set the thermostat higher for while they're gone.
+If you're setting the temperature for whenever you're gone, it’s advantageous to set the thermostat higher for while they're gone.

-If your home is located somewhere a little cooler, you can set the thermostat to higher temperatures like 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees once you're home again.
-This way, your air conditioning won't have to work constantly to keep an empty house cool.
+For some homes, you can set the thermostat to temperatures as high as 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees when you or a family member return.
+This way, your air conditioning system isn't working around the clock to provide cooling for a bunch of empty rooms.

 While Sleeping

-For a full night's rest during summer weather, you want a nice cool temperature.
-You should try and keep things between 68-72 degrees Fahrenheit.
-There's less risk of getting too hot or too cold when you are trying to get some rest.
+To enjoy a good night's sleep during the summer, you want a nice cool temperature.
+A great place to start is between 68-72 degrees Fahrenheit.
+This will keep you from getting too hot or too cold while you're trying to sleep.

 Other Ways to Use Less Energy:

-• Put in a smart thermostat: Using a smart thermostat in the summer is an excellent way to reduce energy costs as it forms temperature schedules according to your lifestyle and home environment.
-A smart thermostat manages the temperature if you are home or sleeping, while allowing it to get warmer when no one is around.
-Using reputed brands and models such as the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
-Requesting smart thermostat installation in your [siteinfo field="msa"] home is an effortless way to set the correct temperature even when you aren’t home.
+- Put in a smart thermostat: Trying a smart thermostat in the summer can lower energy costs by automatically adjusting to your lifestyle and home environment.
+A smart thermostat manages the temperature if you are home or sleeping, while allowing it to get warmer when the house is empty.
+With models like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
+Scheduling smart thermostat installation in your Chelan and Wenatchee home is an effortless way to set the correct temperature even when you aren’t home.

-• Stay on top of routine AC maintenance: Investing in or ignoring regular air conditioning maintenance in [targetlocation] can have a big impact on your monthly energy use.
-If you stay on top of cleaning key components like the coils, checking for damage and clearing ventilation of dust and debris, you may notice your HVAC system perform better during day-to-day use..
-Higher energy efficiency will also reduce strain on key parts and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.
+- Stay on top of routine AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in Chelan and Wenatchee can have a significant impact on your utility bills.
+With regular cleaning of the coils, checking for damage and clearing ventilation of dust and debris, this can help your HVAC system run more efficiently.
+More efficient operation reduces strain on important or delicate components and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.

-• Clean or replace the air filter on a regular basis: Regularly changing the air filters in your HVAC system saves money by keeping airflow as smooth and consistent as possible.
-When filters become clogged, an AC unit has to work harder, and the added strain may impact the system’s life span and cause breakdowns.
+- Clean or replace the air filter on a regular basis: A regular schedule for cleaning or replacing the HVAC system's air filter saves money by improving airflow.
+When filters are clogged with dirt and debris, air conditioners have to work harder, and this greater strain could shorten the system’s life span and cause breakdowns.

-• Check your attic insulation: Insulation is one of the key components in any energy-efficient home, keeping the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should possess at least 13-14 inches of insulation, while states further north need 16-18 inches.
+- Verify your attic has enough insulation: Insulation is one of the key components in any energy-efficient home, keeping the hot air outside and the cool air inside through summer.
+The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should install at least 13-14 inches of insulation, while states further north need 16-18 inches.

-• Check your ductwork: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
-Watching for signs of leaks and sealing them can fix both of those problems.
+- Check your ventilation: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
+Watching for signs of leaks and sealing them can address both concerns.

-• Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
-It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
-Devoting time and effort to sealing leaks now can help you save a lot in the long term.
+- Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
+Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
+Making time to seal leaks now can help you save a lot in the long term.